thepr0blem/digit-classifier/README.md

 ![Conf_mat](https://github.com/thepr0blem/task/blob/master/pics/sample_errors.png)

-## Conclusions
+## Summary

-Model did pretty well on test set scoring 95% accuracy.
+- model did pretty well on test set scoring 94.8% accuracy

-Ideas which were considered during the development, but were not implemented (indication of potential further are for exploration)
-- data augmentation (via small rotatio, translation and zoom)
-- replacing MaxPooling layers with Conv2D layers with a (2, 2) stride - making subsampling layer also learnable
+- based on insightful view presented in confusion matrix, we can conclude that the model misclassifies characters with similar shape Examples:
+  - "o" vs "0"
+  - "i" vs "1"
+  - "z' vs "2"
+  - "v" vs "u"
+- errors made by classifier are easier to understand if we take a look at exemplary errors in section 4.3.
+Some of those examples probably could be also misclassified by human eye
+- during the development process data augmentation (via small 10 degree rotation and 0.1 relative position translation) was also considered and tested.
+However, the same model had 93.2% accuracy on test set therefore the solution was not adapted

 ### References
 [1] https://www.kaggle.com/cdeotte/how-to-choose-cnn-architecture-mnist